Julius011/Logistics-system/README.md

 Key questions - checklist:
 - [ ] Which drivers are working today?
 Who works on Friday?
 - [ ] Is product X in stock?
-If it is, in which layers (and how many)?
+If it is, in which warehouse (and how many)?
 - [ ] Which orders need to be picked right now?
 - [ ] What is the oldest order that has been picked but needs to be executed?
 - [ ] Which pickers currently have no orders to pick?